 By continuing to read this article, you agree to double check with the authorities or other concerned entities for the latest updates.

-Here’s a DIY BUDGET TRAVEL GUIDE BLOG to MANUEL UY BEACH RESORT, the newest camping destination in CALATAGAN, BATANGAS.
+Here’s a DIY BUDGET TRAVEL GUIDE BLOG to MANUEL UY BEACH RESORT, a popular camping destination in CALATAGAN, BATANGAS.
 In this post, you’ll find sample MANUEL UY BEACH itineraries, summary of expenses, useful travel tips, and updated rates!

 “Are we going to Horacio Uy Beach?” my friend Glenn asked in a tone and with a face that clearly suggested he was not kidding.